offendingcommit/valdris/Settlements/Millbrook.md

 ### The Family Farms

 Each of Millbrook's 300 families maintains a farm plot, with holdings ranging from small gardens to substantial operations.
-Many properties include [[Architect Ruins|Architect]] enhancements: weather-resistant storage buildings, never-failing wells, or irrigation systems that perfectly regulate water flow.
+Many properties include [Architect](../Architect%20Ruins/Architect%20Ruins.md) enhancements: weather-resistant storage buildings, never-failing wells, or irrigation systems that perfectly regulate water flow.

 ## Notable NPCs

 ### Grandmother Elara Millwright
 *Human, 78, Village Elder and Former Council Speaker*

 The village's most respected leader, Elara has served on the Council of Seasons for over 30 years and understands the **Harvest Guardian**'s patterns better than anyone living.
-She maintains the oral traditions about the Guardian's history and interprets its new behaviors since the [[Timeline|Recent Awakening]].
+She maintains the oral traditions about the Guardian's history and interprets its new behaviors since the [Recent Awakening](../Timeline.md).

 **Motivation**: Preserve Millbrook's way of life while adapting to the Guardian's changing nature.
 **Secret**: She possesses a journal written by the Guardian's first caretakers, containing warnings about what might happen if it ever awakens fully.